-The Regional Heart Program at Dell Children’s provides comprehensive subspecialty care to children and adolescents with congenital and acquired heart disease.
+Dell Children’s Regional Heart Center, a partnership with UT Southwestern Medical Center, provides comprehensive subspecialty care to children and adolescents with congenital and acquired heart disease.
 This care is made possible by our state-of-the-art catheterization lab with two 1,100 square foot procedure rooms.
 There, our team of skilled pediatric cardiologists, aided by specially trained pediatric cath lab technicians and nurses, perform cardiac catheterizations to diagnose and treat heart conditions in children.
 Often, the procedures allow for minimally invasive interventions for problems which previously required open heart surgery for correction.

 How to Prepare Your Child for a Cardiac Catheterization